Symptoms of High Glucose

 Treatment

-To treat high blood glucose, you first need to see a doctor for advice on the best treatment.
+To treat high blood glucose, you first need to see a doctor to advise you on the best treatment.

-Unfortunately, if you've already become diabetic, it's not possible to reverse the process and you'll just have to control the situation through diet, exercise, insulin or medication.
-However, if you are not yet diabetic, you can change the situation by exercising, eating right, avoiding sugar and alcohol, avoiding cigarettes and increasing your fiber intake.
+Unfortunately, if you have already become diabetic, it is not possible to reverse the process and you will only have to control the situation, be it with diet, exercise, insulin or medication.
+However, if you are not yet diabetic, you can change the situation by exercising, eating correctly, avoiding sugar and alcohol consumption, avoiding cigarettes and increasing your fiber intake.

 Foods to Improve